On the classification of definable ccc forcing notions: introduction

+By the celebrated result of Solovay \cite{solovay}, the existence of an inaccessible cardinal implies the consistency of ``$\ZF+\DC+$all sets of reals are $I_{\mathbb Q,\aleph_0}$-measurable'', where $\mathbb{Q}$ is one of the the random or Cohen forcing notions.
+By later results of Shelah \cite{Sh:176}, the existence of an inaccessible cardinal is needed to get the above result for random forcing, while it is not needed for the case of Cohen forcing.
+Also, by \cite{Sh:176}, $\DC_{\omega_1}$ implies the existence of a non-Lebesgue measurable set, and hence ``$\ZF+\DC_{\omega_1}+$all sets of reals are $I_{\mathbb Q,\aleph_0}$-measurable'' is inconsistent, when $\mathbb Q$ is the random real forcing.
+A longstanding open question of Woodin asks the following. \begin{question} Is the theory ````$\ZF+\DC_{\omega_1}+$all sets of reals are $I_{\mathbb C,\aleph_0}$-measurable'' consistent, where $\mathbb C$ is the Cohen forcing. \end{question}

+Motivated by the results of \cite{HwSh:1067} and \cite{HwSh:1094}, we discuss the following variant of the above problems, which asks to classify nicely definable ccc forcing notions based on the consistency strength of some regularity properties that one can derive from them. \begin{problem} Classify the Suslin ccc forcing notions according to the consistency strength of ``$\ZF+\DC_{\omega_1}+$all sets of reals are $I_{\mathbb Q,\kappa}$-measurable'', where $\kappa \in \{\aleph_0,\aleph_1\}$. \end{problem} \begin{remark} We can replace the theory $\ZF+\DC_{\omega_1}$ with some other theories like $\ZF, \ZF+\text{AC}_{\omega}, \ZF+\DC, \ZF+\DC_{\omega_1}, \ZFC$ or other similar theories. \end{remark}

-Following theorem D below, we would now like to find reults that discern between the forcing notions $\mathbb{Q}_{\bold n}^1$ and $\mathbb{Q}_{\bold n}^2$ from {[}HwSh:1067{]}.
-This goal is achieved by first showing that $\mathbb{Q}_{\bold n}^1$ adds a Hechler real while $\mathbb{Q}_{\bold n}^2$ doesn't add dominating reals.
-We then relate this result to the above classification problem by proving that if $\mathbb Q$ is a Suslin ccc forcing notion adding a Hechler real, then $ZF+DC_{\omega_1}+"$All sets of reals are $I_{\mathbb Q,\aleph_0}$-measurable$"$ implies the existence of an inner model with a measurable cardinal.
-In particular, this is true for $\mathbb{Q}_{\bold n}^1$.
-We intend to extend our result to other Suslin ccc forcing notions not adding Hechler reals in a subsequent paper {[}F1561{]}.
+In the first main result of the paper, we discuss the $I_{\mathbb Q,\aleph_0}$-measurability for Suslin ccc forcing notions which add a Hechler real, and prove the following. \begin{theorem} Let $\mathbb Q$ be a Suslin ccc forcing notion which adds a Hechler real.
+Then the consistency of ``$\ZF+\DC_{\omega_1}+$every set of reals is $I_{\mathbb Q,\aleph_0}$-measurable'' implies the existence of an inner model of $\ZFC$ with a measurable cardinal. \end{theorem} Indeed the above theorem will be a special case of a more general theorem, see Section \ref{regularity}.
+The above result is extended to other Suslin ccc forcing notions not adding Hechler reals in a subsequent paper \cite{F1561} by the last two authors.

-By {[}Sh:176{]}, $DC_{\omega_1}$ implies the existence of a non-Lebesgue measurable set.
-It follows that $ZF+DC_{\omega_1}+"$All sets of reals are $I_{\mathbb Q,\aleph_0}$-measurable$"$ is inconsistent when $\mathbb Q$ is random real forcing, and it also follows that $DC_{\omega_1}$ doesn't hold in Solovay's model or in models of $AD$.
-The problem of finding forcing notions $\mathbb Q$ for which $ZF+DC_{\omega_1}+I_{\mathbb Q,\aleph_0}$-measurability is consistent (maybe relative to large cardinals) remains open.
-In future work {[}F1424{]} we shall prove the following result:
+We then introduce a wide class of Suslin ccc forcing notions which add a Hechler real.
+Let $\mathbb{Q}_{\bold n}^1$ be the forcing notion defined in \cite{HwSh:1067} (see Section \ref{prel} for the definition).
+Then we prove the following. \begin{theorem} Forcing with $\mathbb{Q}_{\bold n}^1$ adds a Hechler real. \end{theorem} In particular, it follows that the consistency of ``$\ZF+\DC_{\omega_1}+$every set of reals is $I_{\mathbb{Q}_{\bold n}^1,\aleph_0}$-measurable'' implies the existence of an inner model with a measurable cardinal.